Ahdhn/RXMeshDocs/docs/rxmesh/initialization.md

              const uint32_t    patch_size   = 512);
 ```

-This constructor builds the mesh from an in-memory face list, where each face is represented by a vector of three vertex indices.
+This constructor builds the mesh from an in-memory face list where each face is represented by a vector of three vertex indices.

 - `fv`: Face list.
 Each entry contains the three vertex indices for one triangle.